 Location

-The terminal is very conveniently located in downtown near the USS Midway.
+The terminal is very conveniently located in downtown at the Port of San Diego and near the USS Midway.
 It’s only about 10 minutes from the airport and walking distance from several hotels.
 However, I can’t recommend shlepping your luggage all that way.

-When the hotel’s shuttle dropped us off at the B Street Cruise Ship Terminal, my first thought was, “Really?
+When the hotel’s shuttle dropped us off at the San Diego Street cruise ship terminal, my first thought was, “Really?
 Here?”
 It was a big warehouse with some temporary-looking drop off areas.
 It looked more like a place for unloading cargo containers of bananas than a place to start your vacation.
 On the other hand, there was the huge, beautiful Disney Wonder docked on the other side of that warehouse, so I figured we must be in the right place.

 The shuttle was able to drop us off just steps away from the entrance to the terminal, and there were plenty of folks handy to take our luggage.
 We were in the terminal in minutes.